thindil/nish/CONTRIBUTING.md

 ## Features propositions

-If you want to talk/propose changes in any existing the program feature or mechanic, feel free to contact me via options available at [contact page](https://www.laeran.pl/repositories/nish/wiki?name=Contact).
+If you want to talk/propose changes in any existing the program feature or mechanic, feel free to contact me via options available at [contact page](https://www.laeran.pl.eu.org/repositories/nish/wiki?name=Contact).
 General rule about propositions is same as for bugs reports - please, try to write that much information as possible.
-This helps us all better understand purpose of your changes.
+This will help us all better understand purpose of your changes.

 ## Code propositions